 The "PseudoEgo", or online identity, is an idealized construct stemming from the ego that acts as the future-perfect character we aspire to be.
 This project serves to represent the vacuity of such a character, surrounded and submerged in the colorful chaos of the world as a whole.

-The original idea was to combination of a "smart mirror" ( or a screen with a semi-transparent mirror on top) and an "infinity mirror" ( a reflective tunnel created by separated mirrors ).
-First, I built a proof-of-concept to make sure it was possible.
-To do so, I needed:
+The original idea was the combination of a "smart mirror" ( or a screen with a semi-transparent mirror on top) and an "infinity mirror" ( a reflective tunnel created by separated mirrors ).

 To make the piece interactive, I would later add:

 According to Jacques Lacan, the moment we recognize ourselves in the mirror (as young children) marks the birth of the ego.
 We see a unified body which contrasts our disconnected and uncoordinated physical senses.
 This begins a life-long conflict between an idealized self-image and a flawed reality.
 It also marks a sort of self-alienation, where we project our identity onto an external image of ourselves, i.e. "that person over there is me".
 This does not have to be a literal reflection, but anyone we identify with, whether it is friends, celebrities, etc. As a result, our personal identity is comprised of external bodies, and therefore, it is a construct of the imagination rather than our authentic self, which we are typically oblivious to.
 Furthermore, we are driven by a need to exude this identity to and receive confirmation from others.
 For example, if you tell your friend, "I'm so tired after this weekend", is it because that is information that you think will be beneficial for them?
 Or is it stemming from a desire to propogate a self-image or cast yourself in a light that you find desirable?